Boardman Lake Trail

-The Boardman Lake Trail (colloquially referred to as the "BLT") is a 4 mi recreational trail in Traverse City, Michigan.
+The Boardman Lake Trail or Boardman Lake Loop Trail (colloquially referred to as the "BLT" or "BLLT") is a 4 mi recreational trail in Traverse City, Michigan.
 Established in 2005 and completed in 2022, the trail encircles Boardman Lake, and features a number of bridges over the lake and Boardman River.
 The trail connects to and is part of the TART Trail system.